 However, this whole scheme fails if there's nothing to assign.
 Consider

-the situation where we have an IntArray const stable(5);
+the situation where we have an IntArray const stable(5);.
+Such an object

 is a const object, which cannot be modified.
 The compiler detects this and